-Illicit opioid abuse is the single most pressing substance abuse problem in the United States and throughout the world.1 Opioids are a class of narcotic, pain-relieving drugs that include hydrocodone (Vicodin), oxycodone (Percocet), Oxycontin, morphine, heroin and fentanyl, among others.
-Over the last decade, the United States and the world at large has witnessed increasing numbers of individuals becoming severely addicted to opiates.
+Illicit opioid abuse is the single most pressing substance abuse problem in the United States and throughout the world.1 Opioids are a class of narcotic, pain-relieving drugs that include hydrocodone (Vicodin), oxycodone (Percocet), Oxycontin, morphine, heroin, and fentanyl, among others.
+Over the last decade, the United States and the world at large have witnessed increasing numbers of individuals becoming severely addicted to opiates.
 Behavioral interventions alone have shown poor outcomes, with over 80% of patients returning to active drug use.1 As a result, it has become of paramount importance to determine efficacious pharmacologic treatments that can adequately supplement behavioral therapy in rehabilitating patients suffering from addiction.
 In this article, we will be accessing the controversy of Buprenorphine Treatment For Opioid Addiction.

-Studies have shown that adjunctive medication assisted treatment (MAT) therapy, along with adequate behavioral interventions, provide the best opportunity for patients to achieve long-lasting, successful recovery from opiate addiction.
+Studies have shown that adjunctive medication-assisted treatment (MAT) therapy, along with adequate behavioral interventions, provides the best opportunity for patients to achieve a long-lasting, successful recovery from opiate addiction.
 The three pharmacologic agents used in MAT therapy are methadone, buprenorphine, and extended-release naltrexone (also known as Vivitrol).
 This blog will explore buprenorphine (sometimes referred to colloquially as “bupe”) maintenance therapy, its clinical utility in treating opioid addiction, and various risks that are worth noting when considering this treatment modality.2

 Suboxone: The Most Commonly Used Formulation of Buprenorphine for MAT